-The survey results clearly indicate that Financial Rewards are the most popular retention tool used by most companies!
+The survey results indicate that Financial Rewards are the most popular retention tool used by most companies!
 Also, people think that the strategy is being used efficiently.
 However, it is loud and clear from above that non-financial incentives are not being used competently.
-To elaborate this point, let's explore further.
+To elaborate on this point, let's explore further.

-What people think & say?
+What do people think & say?